Jeeves and the Feudal Spirit

 Jeeves and the Feudal Spirit is a comic novel by P. G. Wodehouse, first published in the United Kingdom on 15 October 1954 by Herbert Jenkins, London and in the United States on 23 February 1955 by Simon & Schuster, Inc., New York, under the title Bertie Wooster Sees It Through.
-It is the seventh novel featuring Bertie Wooster and his valet Jeeves.
+It is the seventh Jeeves novel.

 The novel takes place at Brinkley Court, the home of Bertie's Aunt Dahlia, who is intent on selling her weekly magazine, Milady's Boudoir.
 Florence Craye and G. D'Arcy "Stilton" Cheesewright are major characters in the story.

 Plot

 Bertie has grown a moustache, which Jeeves disapproves of.
 G. D'Arcy "Stilton" Cheesewright, a fellow member at the Drones Club who has drawn Bertie's name in the annual club darts sweep, becomes jealous when Cheesewright’s fiancée Florence Craye says she loves Bertie's moustache.
 Florence and Bertie were engaged in the past, and Stilton mistakenly believes Bertie still loves her.
 Stilton is also jealous of Percy Gorringe, a playwright dramatizing Florence's novel Spindrift.

 Disappointed with Stilton after he refuses to grow a moustache, Florence asks Bertie to take her to a night club for research for her next novel.
 Hoping to talk her into returning to Stilton, Bertie agrees.
 However, the night club is raided.
 When Florence tries to run away, Bertie trips a policeman chasing her.
 Florence escapes and Bertie spends the night in jail before paying a fine of ten pounds.
 Shortly afterward, Florence and Stilton reconcile when Stilton agrees to grow a moustache.

 At her home of Brinkley Court, Aunt Dahlia, Bertie's aunt who runs a magazine called Milady's Boudoir, is trying to sell the paper to the Liverpudlian newspaper magnate Mr. Trotter, who brought along his wife Mrs. Trotter and his stepson, Percy Gorringe.
 Aunt Dahlia has hired the successful novelist Daphne Dolores Morehead, who is staying at Brinkley, to write a serial for Milady's Boudoir, to make the magazine appear successful to Mr. Trotter.
 Aunt Dahlia is also trying to win over Mr. Trotter with the magnificent cooking of her French chef, Anatole, though this does not seem to be working.

 Florence has also gone to Brinkley Court.
 Aunt Dahlia tells Bertie to come to Brinkley to cheer up Percy, who is in love with Florence and upset that she is with Stilton.
 Stilton discovers that Florence and Bertie went to a night club together, and breaks his engagement to her by telegram.
 He comes to Brinkley Court, seeking revenge on Bertie, who avoids Stilton.